Morning, Tuesday, 29th April 2025

 This conference will assess next steps for degree apprenticeships in England.

-It will be an opportunity for key stakeholders and policymakers to discuss implications of the Government's introduction of the Growth and Skills Levy to replace the Apprenticeship Levy, alongside the establishment of Skills England.
+It will be an opportunity for key stakeholders and policymakers to discuss implications of the Government's introduction of the Growth and Skills Levy to replace the Apprenticeship Levy, alongside establishment of Skills England.

-Delegates will consider how these developments may affect degree apprenticeships, particularly in light of the announcement that HEIs will have to fund more of their Level 7 apprenticeships outside of levy funds.
+The agenda will bring out latest thinking on how developments in funding may affect degree apprenticeships and strategic options for adapting to the new funding landscape, particularly in light of the announcement that HEIs will have to fund more of their Level 7 apprenticeships outside of levy funds.
+Areas for discussion include priorities for advancing effective partnerships between businesses and providers, and what will be needed to underpin the continued growth and accessibility of degree apprenticeships.

-Further areas for discussion include priorities for expanding access to degree apprenticeships, particularly for under-25s, those from ethnic minority backgrounds, people with disabilities, and individuals from disadvantaged communities.
-Delegates will discuss the way forward for developing degree apprenticeship courses in emerging fields such as engineering, biomedical sciences, and media as well as more widely to meet the UK's evolving labour market and skills needs.
+Further sessions look at priorities for expanding access to degree apprenticeships, particularly for under-25s, those from ethnic minority backgrounds, people with disabilities, and individuals from disadvantaged communities.

 - Skills England: priorities, role and responsibilities - influence on training availability - skills base monitoring - relationships with stakeholders

-- employer training flexibility: spend on non-apprenticeship training - advancing employee development - balancing training needs
+- employer training flexibility: spend on non-apprenticeship training - advancing employee development - balancing training needs - impact on public sector training

 - social mobility: mitigating possible effects on employees lacking earlier HE access - providing opportunities for underrepresented groups - improving inclusivity in apprenticeships